-To qualify for an RTF defense, the operator must also provide business records or proof that the business complies with all applicable federal, state, and local requirements.
+Even if a business qualifies as an agricultural, commercial fishing, or seafood operation, it must meet statutory requirements to receive RTF protections.
+First, the operation must have been in business for at least 365 days (1 year) to qualify for protection from a nuisance suit.
+An operator can use business records or other evidence to prove time in operation.
+To qualify for an RTF defense, the operator also must provide business records or similar proof that the business complies with all applicable federal, state, and local requirements.
 Operators will need good business records to ensure they can prove compliance with the relevant laws and regulations.
 For more information on the importance of good business records to show compliance with applicable laws, see Understanding Agricultural Liability: Legal Risk Management Considerations (UME FS-995, 2015).